conjikidow/bump-version/README.md

 # Bump Version by Labels

 This GitHub Action automatically bumps the project version based on PR labels and creates a pull request.
-Once the version bump PR is merged, it automatically creates a new tag for the bumped version.
+Once the version bump PR is merged, it automatically creates a new tag and a release (optional) for the bumped version.

 This action follows the principles of [semantic versioning](https://semver.org), incrementing the version number based on the labels applied to the pull request.